ScriptKiddieTutorials/desmos-project/README.md

 $$ P(t) = (1-t)P_0 + tP_1$$

 ### De Casteljau's algorithm
-[De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) provides an elegant method for constructing bezier curves.
+[De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) provides an elegant approach for constructing bezier curves.
 It does it recursively, as follows:

 For every $t \in [0,1]$